15 Best Horizontal Retro Handhelds Of 2026 (16:9, 4:3, 3:2)

 Cons:

-• Struggles with games beyond the PS1 era: with most N64, Dreamcast, and PSP titles you will experience frame drops and require frameskip.
+• Struggles with games beyond the PS1 era; many N64, Dreamcast and PSP titles need frameskip or tweaks.

-• A smaller 3200 mAh battery (the battery life is still decent).
+• A smaller 3200mAh battery, although battery life is still decent.

-Anbernic RG40XXH is another 4:3 handheld with a 4.0-inch 640×480 IPS display, dual low-profile sticks and comfy grips beating its smaller RG35XX cousin in terms of ergonomics and performance.
-It features a smaller 3200 mAh battery which can manage up to 5-6 hours of gameplay.
+Anbernic RG40XXH is another 4:3 handheld with a 4.0-inch 640×480 IPS display, dual low-profile sticks and comfy grips beating its smaller RG35XX cousin in terms of ergonomics.
+It features a smaller 3200 mAh battery which can manage up to 5-6 hours of gameplay depending on what you play.

 R36H

-A budget-friendly horizontal handheld based on the R36S, with the same stellar performance up to PS1.
+A budget-friendly horizontal handheld based on the R36S idea, with the same strong performance up to PS1.

 Pros: